By Mike Kocsis | 7 minutes read | Last updated: September 5, 2025 Categories: Menopause Testosterone

 - Connect with support groups

 Low testosterone levels in women can manifest through a variety of signs and symptoms.
-Some of these are reduced libido, fatigue, mood changes, weight gain, muscle weakness, and menstrual irregularities.
-These symptoms can significantly impact a woman’s physical health, sexual health, and overall well-being.
+Some of these are reduced libido, fatigue, mood swings, weight gain, muscle weakness and menstrual irregularities.

 Evidence Based Research